JariKCoding/T7Overcharged/README.md

 - Hot reloading of lua scripts
 - UI Errors now give a stack trace and don't cause a freeze
 - Extending the asset limits
-- Printing to the in-game console from lua
+- External console and printing to the console from lua
 - HTTP requests from lua
 - Discord Rich Presence
 - Bullet depletion